opnfv/ipv6/docs/release/userguide/index.rst

 .. (c) Bin Hu (AT&T) and Sridhar Gaddam (RedHat)

 ====================================
-Using IPv6 Feature of Fraser Release
+Using IPv6 Feature of Gambia Release
 ====================================

 :Abstract:

 This section provides the users with:

-* Gap Analysis regarding IPv6 feature requirements with OpenStack Pike Official Release
+* Gap Analysis regarding IPv6 feature requirements with OpenStack Queens Official Release
-* Gap Analysis regarding IPv6 feature requirements with Open Daylight Nitrogen Official Release.
+* Gap Analysis regarding IPv6 feature requirements with Open Daylight Oxygen Official Release.
 * IPv6 Setup in Container Networking